JonLatane/jonline/README.md

 Jonline is a federated social network.
 The general idea is that it should provide a functional network with a single server, but that you should be able to communicate with users on other servers from a single account.
 This is handled via sharing of OAuth2 auth tokens between servers.

 A next step in Jonline's [dumfederation](https://jonline.io/docs/protocol#Dumfederation) model *might* be credential management for external Jonline servers.
 I.E., letting users store a Refresh token for `bullcity.social` in their `oakcity.social` user data, so you they can directly comment on `bullcity.social` Posts and Events from `oakcity.social`.
 But is this *necessary*?
 Even with the existing protocols, with *no* server-to-server communication, it should be easy to integrate *viewing* federated servers, and letting me interact as a user on both `bullcity.social` and `oakcity.social`.
 And in fact, the web *already* defines CORS protocols which give the owners and users a great deal of control and security.
 So ultimately, being a client-server *only* federated network - or micro-federated network - makes more sense for Jonline.

-## Future features
-Potential future features include:

-* Payments
-    * Jonline should support user-to-user payments via Apple Pay, Venmo, etc.
-* Products
-    * Products should be flexible enough to be used for neighborhood buy/sell groups, or for independent artists or artist collectives to have a web store presence (with community/social features around it).
-    * Payments should be built upon Jonline Payments.
-* Transport
-    * For either products or humans.
-    * Fulfillment side of Jonline Products.
-    * Built atop OpenStreetMap, Google Maps, or possibly let the user/server choose implmementation.
-    * OSS, social-baed competitor to Uber/Lyft.